GamerSoft24/Software/Programs.md

 ### Utilities:

 1 -> iPCMD - Intelligent Python Command Prompt (iPCMD.py): A command prompt replica with some modified functions.
 Works perfectly.
-Tip: Use it if the command prompt on your PC is blocked!
+Tech Tip: Use it if the command prompt on your PC is blocked!

 2 -> MS-DOS (ms-dos.py): Really simple replica MS-DOS (Microsoft Disk Operating System) program in Python.